taliajmallo/rpgs/homebrew/Lady_Blackbird_Hacks/cape.md

 New characters start with 2 Knacks.
 Example Knacks are listed below, but you are also encouraged to make your own.

 - `Knack of the Cape`: You have a superpower.
 Describe the capabilities of your power.
+Depending on the power in question, you may need to have Tags and/or a Trait in order to effectively use your power.
 - `Knack of Preparation`: You always have a few essentials on your person, even if searched.
 You can produce any common, simple item at a moment's notice.
+- `Knack of the Armory`: You can declare that you own any sort of mundane firearm and a reasonable supply of ammunition.
+The GM may determine whether any given firearm is owned legally or not.
 - `Knack of Teamwork`: If you spend Edge to give another player a die, they gain a another die.
 - `Knack of Desperation`: When you regain Edge from failing a roll, regain an additional Edge.
 - `Knack of Experience`: Once per scene, you may use multiple Traits (and Tags from those Traits) when making a roll.